CMake for FleCSI client applications

 Adds the flecsi_set_doc_target_name(target) macro, which is used to define the name of a generic documentation target FLECSI_DOC_TARGET.
 This target collects and runs all other later defined documentation targets.
 If no name is set, it defaults to doc.
 This target itself is created during the first call of either flecsi_add_doxygen_target or flecsi_add_sphinx_target.

 This file also adds the flecsi_add_doc_deployment() function.
 It takes two parameters: the target name and GITHUB_PAGES_REPO which is a Git repository URL.
 Running the target checks out the gh-pages branch of that repository, clears it and puts the result of all documentation targets into it.
-Files are only added, but not commited or pushed.
+Files are only added, but not committed or pushed.
 These are left as manual steps.

 FleCSI/sphinx